johnridesabike/acutis/docs/manual.md

 My favorite color is {{% color %}}.
 ```

-The escaped characters are configurable when using the CLI or the OCaml API.
+You can customize which characters are escaped through the CLI and the APIs.

 ### Format specifiers